Published April 19, 2023

 Of course, being an Admissions Ambassador falls into this category as well.
 As a student organization, the Admissions Ambassador program has introduced me to some of the most fun people I have met at NYU!
 What’s more, I applied for the position with many of my friends who I met through reslife, and I still work with them.

 Lastly, I always bring up Home for the Weekend.
-This year’s event took place April 9 and 10, and it was full of student performances, campus tours, and other NYU-related programming for admitted students and their families to take part in.
+This year’s event took place April 15 and 16, and it was full of campus tours, celebrations, TED-style talks from professors, and other NYU-related programming for admitted students and their families to take part in.
 Through my admitted students weekend, I met a ton of other incoming students who I still get together with today.
 It also was a perfect way to create a community for me to start my time with at NYU, so I didn’t feel “lost in the crowd” when I started the school year.

-For a more thorough recap of the Home For The Weekend experience, check out this Instagram Stories highlight!
+For a more thorough recap of the Weekend on the Square experience, check out our Instagram!

 The bottom line?
 Coming to college can feel scary, but finding your community can be a huge part of alleviating that stress.
 At NYU, there are so many ways for you to find the right community for you!